10 Foods That Curb Hungerby Amy Hendel, P.A. Health Writer

 #8 Chickpea pasta and vegetables

 Pasta gets a bad rap because we tend to eat too large portions of white pasta, often topped with sugary processed tomato sauce or creamy white sauce.
 Recently, high protein pastas have hit the shelves.
 A new edition is chickpea-based pasta.
-This pasta is lower in overall carbs, high in fiber and protein.
-A two ounce serving has about 190 calories and 8 grams of fiber.
+This pasta is lower in overall carbs and high in fiber and protein.
+A two-ounce serving has about 190 calories and 8 grams of fiber.
 Toss in some veggies for a filling meal.

 #9 A hard-boiled egg